 But it’s not just in romantic relationships that we seem reluctant to talk either.
 The problem seems to be endemic.
 More than a third of professionals who flat-share say disagreements over finances are the biggest cause of conflict, according to a survey by payments group Paym.
 Some 13% of flatmates eventually go their separate ways because they are sick of bickering over bills.

-Money impacts every area of our lives and not being able to open up and talk freely about something that we deal with, in some way or another, more or less every day of our adult lives, is something we need to change.
+Money impacts every area of our lives.
+Not being able to open up and talk freely about something that we deal with, in some way or another, more or less every day of our adult lives, is something we need to change.
 Money needs to be as openly discussed as we now feel free to talk about mental health, gender identity, sexuality and sex itself.

 Here are five ways to get the conversation going: